CanFlow Global

 Selecting the right import broker Canada means understanding what CBSA compliance costs, how fast entries clear, and when you actually need dedicated support.

-Most Canadian importers hire their first import broker Canada when a shipment sits at the border and they realize self-filing a B3 entry isn’t worth the risk.
+Most Canadian importers hire their first import broker Canada when a shipment sits at the border and they realize self-filing a CAD entry isn’t worth the risk.
 By that point, demurrage is ticking, the client is calling, and the decision gets made under pressure.
 This article walks through what you actually need from a broker before that happens.

 What an Import Broker Does (and Doesn’t Do)

 An import broker files your customs documentation with the CBSA so your goods clear the border.
-That means preparing the B3 Customs Coding Form, calculating duty and GST under the applicable tariff treatment, submitting release and accounting entries through EDI, and holding your business number importer account on file.
+That means preparing the CAD Customs Coding Form, calculating duty and GST under the applicable tariff treatment, submitting release and accounting entries through EDI, and holding your business number importer account on file.
 We also coordinate inspections, answer CBSA queries, and handle post-release adjustments when classifications or valuations need correction.

 What we don’t do: arrange trucking, book ocean containers, or manage your warehouse.
 Some brokerages bundle freight forwarding services with customs clearance, and that integration can save time when the same team handles both the shipment and the paperwork.
 But the core brokerage function is regulatory compliance, not logistics.